 Winsor & Newton 'Artist Oils' Professional Grade Oil Paints

 (Ivory Black, Titanium White, French Ultramarine Blue, Sap Green, Raw Sienna, and Burnt Sienna)

 - Finish: Winsor & Newton Dammar varnish

 STEP-BY-STEP OIL PAINTING

 I always begin a landscape painting with the sky.
 I knew a large group of trees would be on the right side of this scene so as you can notice I did not paint any clouds in that area - only the blue of the sky is visible on the right.
-After the sky and clouds looked complete, I blocked in the foreground, the large body of water, and the distant peninsula.
+After the sky and clouds looked complete, I blocked in the foreground, the large body of water, and the remote peninsula.

 Once satisfied with the background elements of the painting, I started adding the trees and shadows.

-Now I'm really focused on painting the trees.
+Now I'm focused on painting the trees.
 I was attempting to follow the engraving as closely as possible.
 The Victorian engraving was perfect for the Hudson River School style of painting that I'm trying to develop.

 Day 5 (Digital Edits)

 Using my computer, I created this is a digital update.
 Seeing minor changes on the computer is faster and less risky than updating the real painting.
 The distant shoreline is more defined, the horizontal plane of the coastline now carries out into the ocean, and the forward right tree trunk now has more highlights so that it 'pops.'
 There is also more sunlight that is passing through the tree leaves and branches making a beautiful array of shadows on the ground.